Skip to main content

 Block lag

-Block lag tells you how recent the most recent block the pipeline has processed is, relative to the current chain tip.
+Block lag tells you how far behind the chain tip the most recent block the pipeline has processed is, in seconds.
 Turbo health dashboard — block lag over time and per-pipeline gauges

-• Block Lag (Max) by Pipeline plots block lag over the selected time window.
-Values are reported in seconds because block times are measured in seconds.
+• Block Lag (Max) by Pipeline plots block lag over the selected time window, in seconds.

 • Block Lag Gauge by Pipeline shows the current block lag for each pipeline as an at-a-glance gauge.